People sometimes ask me what kind of results they can expect from coaching with me.

 Core Values First

-Finding your core values is one of the first steps in the Life and Death Coaching process.
+Finding your core values is one of the first steps in my coaching process.
 Getting to know your core values is like going on a first date with yourself.
 You’re a mix of anxious and excited, wondering what you’ll discover, and if you’ll have fun!
 And yes, you’ll not only discover what you hold dear, and what truly matters to you in life, you’ll get to know yourself on a way deeper level.
 And because of that, it’s a lot easier to create a life that’s perfectly tailored just for you when you understand what ‘makes you tick’ (and what ticks you off!)

 Back when I was a stressed-out events manager, I learned that one of my core values was “rest.”
 REST, ha!
 That was for everyone else.
 I was out here pulling 24 hour days.
 After I realised how important rest was to me, I made a conscious effort to make “more rest, less stress” my mantra (which was way better for me than “where the hell are the caterers?!?”) and immediately prioritized rest in my life.